hmc-sysadmin/labs/mail.md

 you click on them.
 Thus, you can start reading through your email without waiting for every single message to load.

-### Web-based Interfaces

-The popularity of web-based interfaces like GMail, Yahoo!Mail, and Outlook.com, fewer people use IMAP and POP.
-The disadvantage of these are that the user has to remain connected to the internet at all times in order to read their mail.
-In this day and age, this is not a problem for most people anymore.
-IMAP and POP are still really cool, and if you want to create your own email service, they’re the way to go!

 ## TLS CERTIFICATES AND SSL

 ### SSL